Peak coal: Turkey

 Production peaked in 2018 at just over 100 million tonnes.

 United Kingdom

 Coal output peaked in 1913 in Britain at 287 Mt and now accounts for less than one percent of world coal extraction.
 2007 extraction was around 15 Mt.

+In 2024 the United Kingdom stopped using coal to generate electricity and the last coal-fired power station was shut down.

 Canada

 According to the Earth Watch Group, Canadian coal extraction peaked in 1997.

 Germany

 Germany hit peak hard coal extraction in 1958 at 150 million tons.
 In 2005, hard coal extraction was around 25 million tons.

 Total coal extraction peaked in 1985 at 578 million short tons, declined sharply in the early 1990s following German reunification, and has been nearly steady since 1999.
 Total coal extraction in 2005 was 229 million short tons, four percent of total world extraction.

 World peak coal

 2011 Patzek and Croft

 In 2010, Tadeusz Patzek (chairman of the Department of Petroleum and Geosystems Engineering at the University of Texas at Austin) and Greg Croft, predicted that coal production would peak in 2011 or shortly thereafter, and decline so quickly as to nearly eliminate the contribution of coal to climate change.
-Patzek said: "Our ability to produce this resource at 8 billion tons per year, in my mind, is a dream," However, world coal production exceeded 8 billion tons per year in 2012 (8.2 billion), 2013 (8.19 billion), and 2014 (8.085 billion).
+Patzek said: "Our ability to produce this resource at 8 billion tons per year, in my mind, is a dream," However, world coal production exceeded 8 billion tons per year in 2012 (8.2 billion), 2013 (8.19 billion), 2014 (8.085 billion), 2022 (8.3 billion), and 2023 (8.5 billion).